Modernizing a Legacy ASP.NET 3.5 App to React + .NET 10

 Results

-After a sustained incremental migration:
+After 10 months of incremental migration:

-- Page load times dropped dramatically
+- Page load times dropped from 8-12 seconds to under 1.5 seconds

-- No disruptive cutover was required during the migration
+- Zero downtime during the entire migration

 Lessons Learned